PhilRunninger/vim-robots/README.md

 ![Robots on Cartesian grid](https://upload.wikimedia.org/wikipedia/commons/b/bf/Robots_text_screenshot.png)
 <br/>**Figure 1:** *Robots on Cartesian grid*

-but this reincarnation is based on a hexagonal grid, with movement in only 6 directions. *The hexagons in the picture below are for illustration only, and not part of the game.*
+but this reincarnation is based on a hexagonal grid, with movement in only 6 directions. *Note: the hexagons in the picture below are for illustration only, and obviously are not part of the game.*

 ![Robots on a hexagonal grid](https://github.com/PhilRunninger/vim-robots/raw/master/HexRobots.png)
 <br/>**Figure 2:** *Robots on a hexagonal grid*